 \section{Discussion}

 In this paper we presented a review of software for quantum networks following a plane abstraction.
-Our main contribution is to organize the state-of-the-art in terms of the functions that a quantum network must execute to reliably provide entanglement distribution services.
+Our main contribution is to organize the state of the art in terms of the functions that a quantum network must execute to reliably provide entanglement distribution services.
 Among the major functions (i.e., topology management, entanglement management, and resource management), our review shows that entanglement management has received the most attention, with numerous theoretical and simulation studies proposing protocols.
 However, software implementations of these proposals on real quantum network testbeds remain sparse.
 While quantum hardware components are still immature, implementing designs on realistic simulators remains a critical step toward bridging this gap.

 Looking ahead, several specific areas merit further attention.
 First, topology management protocols must evolve beyond discovery toward handling failures, dynamic reconfiguration, and ad hoc connectivity.
 Second, resource management and scheduling frameworks should explicitly account for quantum-specific constraints such as memory decoherence, and probabilistic entanglement generation.
 Third, standardized interfaces and software-defined orchestration tools are needed to enable interoperability across heterogeneous quantum devices.
-Finally, there is an opportunity to extend today’s control/service plane with a management plane that incorporates configuration management, software updates, and health monitoring for scalability.
+Moreover, there is an opportunity to extend today’s control/service plane with a management plane that incorporates configuration management, software updates, and health monitoring for scalability.

-Encouragingly, the quantum internet research group (QIRG) of the IETF is already working toward common interfaces and data formats~\cite{lopez-qirg-qi-multiplane-arch-04}.
-Continued collaboration between software developers, experimentalists, and standards bodies will be essential for advancing scalable software architectures that can support hybrid, large-scale quantum networks.
+Encouragingly, the quantum internet research group of the Internet Engineering Task Force is already working toward common interfaces and data formats~\cite{lopez-qirg-qi-multiplane-arch-04}.
+Continued collaboration of software developers, experimentalists, and standards bodies will be essential for advancing scalable software architectures that can support hybrid, large-scale quantum networks.

 \textbf{Acknowledgments} This material is based upon work supported by the U.S.~Department of Energy, Office of Science, Advanced Scientific Computing Research (ASCR) program under contract number DE-AC02-06CH11357 as part of the InterQnet quantum networking project.